Dear reader of ADxS.org, please excuse the disruption.

 • Can I become faster and more efficient if I try things out?

-• Is there an app that awards rewards/points/incentives for completion?
+• Is there an app that awards rewards / points / incentives for completing them?

 • Habitica